BurakErguvn/blockchain-sim/README_EN.md

 - There are connections and communication between nodes
 - Each node has a unique identifier (ID)
 - Nodes cannot connect to themselves
+- Each node has its own wallet and unique cryptocurrency address

+### Wallet Structure
+- Uses private-public key pairs (ECDSA) for secure transactions
+- Private keys are generated using 256-bit random numbers
+- Produces Bitcoin-like addresses in Base58 format from public keys
+- Contains transaction signing and verification functions

 ### Block Structure
 - Index: The sequence number of the block in the chain